r1beirin/veracode-pipeline-nonmitigated/README.md

 This script will discard "approved mitigations" from Veracode Plataform and will create a baseline to a Pipeline Scan.

 # Usage
+Usage: `python main.py -an $application_name -rf results.json -of baseline.json -vid $veracodeID -vkey $veracodeKEY`

 Arg `-rf` it's name of results.json from a pipeline scan to matched findings.
 So it's important create a results.json.

 Arg `-of` it's name of baseline that will be created.

-`python main.py -an $application_name -rf results.json -of baseline.json -vid $veracodeID -vkey $veracodeKEY`

 # Info
 For the script to work, you need to download the following library: `veracode_api_signing` using `pip install veracode-api-signing`.